clipmagic/ProcessRecurringEvents/README.md

 ## General information
-This module enables you to automatically create pages based on a page template, eg Calender detail page that has recurrences.
+This module enables you to automatically create pages based on a page template, eg Calender detail page that has calendar event recurrences.

-Should the originating page title be updated, the recurring event page titles will also be updated.

 ## Installation
 * Ensure you've installed the following Core Modules:
 	*	FieldtypeDatetime
 	*  FieldtypeOptions
 	*  FieldtypeCheckbox
 	*  ProcessPageClone

-Download the zip file into your site/modules folder then expand the zip file.
-Next, login to ProcessWire > go to Modules > click "Refresh".
+* Download the zip file into your site/modules folder then expand the zip file.
+* Next, login to ProcessWire > go to Modules > click "Refresh".
 You should see a note that a new module was found.
-Install the module.
+Install the ProcessRecurringEvents module.

 ## Usage